abhilashkb/nodejs-app-ci-cd-with-jenkins-git-docker-dockerhub-ansible/README.md

     - Check the SonarQube server for code analysis results and quality metrics.
     - Monitor the Slack channel for deployment notifications and alerts.

-Certainly!
-Here's an example of a screenshot section you can add to your README file to demonstrate your project:

 ## Screenshots

 Included relevant screenshots of the project to provide visual representation and demonstrate its functionality.
 Here are some example screenshots: